drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 Programmable storage tends to be a difficult, low-level task that requires lots of code and detailed knowledge of storage subsystem implementations.
 Even when carefully written, storage systems built on top of reusable components can still expose dependencies that make maintenance prohibitively expensive.
-The goal of declarative programmable storage is to use a declarative language for specifying interfaces over storage systems (e.g. [Noah's ZLog example][noah-blog-zlog] and [the work on DeclStore][declstore-paper]), such that maintainability and performance can be addressed by a query optimizer or some other principled, automatic machinery.
-In general, the purpose of DPS systems is to address maintainability and expressiveness of *programmable storage* systems using declarative languages.
-DeclStore is a step towards declarative programmable storage.
+The idea of _declarative programmable storage_ (DPS), as [proposed by Watkins, et al.][declstore-paper], is to use a declarative language for specifying interfaces over storage systems such that maintainability and performance can be addressed by a query optimizer or some other principled, automatic machinery.

-For a declarative programmable storage system ([dps system](#dps-system)), There are 2 major features that I explore to allow developers specify consistency requirements over data types.
-These are further explored in the [Mixing Consistency section](#mixing-consistency) section:
+For a DPS system, There are two major features that I explore to allow developers specify consistency requirements over data types:
 1. Mechanisms for supporting weaker consistency models in the backend storage system.
 2. A way to define, and enforce, consistency requirements for data types.